iNextrix/ASTPP/doc/Installation/upgrade.rst

 ===================
-Upgrade to latest version
+Upgrade
 ===================

-Important
+Note

 	Script wil upgrade only version from 3.0 to latest.
 For older version, it require manual upgradation.

 **Upgrade Steps**
 ::